 Step 5: Next, select your strategies for bidding and budget management.

-For bid management, you can choose whether you want to prioritize spending the full campaign budget while maximizing performance or prioritize meeting the KPI target first and then spend the budget based on KPI.
+For bid management, you can choose whether you want to prioritize spending the full campaign budget while maximizing performance or prioritize meeting the KPI target first and then spending the budget based on KPI.

 For budget management, you can choose whether you want to automatically adjust the budget distribution among line items based on their performance or manually allocate the budget for each line item.